Meatoshield/Miniclip_Assignment_LarsTemmink/ReadMe.txt

 Near the end I ran a little short on time to work on this assignment.
 Because of this the Mole King functionality isn't implemented as well as I would like it to be, it's not bad or horrible though ;)
+EDIT: I changed this quickly after sleeping on it and I like it a lot more now

 I also didn't really have time to implement the Unit tests that I had planned, it would have been nice to run some tests on the hole positioner logic and object pools.
 There is a very small chance that I have some time tonight (Monday 17-06) to make some unit tests but I doubt it.